 Operations Research Analyst

 Operations research analysts work with almost any kind of organization to improve their operations.
-Most use statistical software and databases to analyze client data and assist in identifying a process to improve.
+Most use statistical software and databases to analyze client data and assist in identifying processes in need of improvement.
 They may use fast computers to run simulations that help businesses predict future events and better anticipate adjusting current production.
-These are all skills and concepts that students can learn in an online MBA degree in a business analytics program.
+These are among the skills and concepts that students can learn in an online MBA degree in a business analytics program.

 Source: Bureau of Labor Statistics, 2019